deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 Use yarn or npm to install the project dependencies:

-Using npm..
+# Using npm..

 npm install

-Using yarn..
+# Or using yarn..

 yarn install

+# Step 1
 # Add react-intl to your project

-# Step 1
+Adding React Intl
-As we want to use react-intl to localize our application, add it to you project:
+To start using React Intl we need to add it to our project:

+# Add with npm
-npm install --save react-intl
+npm install react-intl
+# or add with yarn
+yarn add react-intl

 # Step 2
 Wrap your app with IntlProvider